ember-learn/ember-blog/source/2019-12-23-countdown-to-the-new-year-ember-bootstrap-and-ember-paper.md

 All of `ember-paper`'s components are written in a modular and elegant Ember way.

-`ember-paper` is also extensible and its component coverage is widened by a host of addons that can be used in combination with `ember-paper` to extend the library's reach (a notable example includes a modal manager).
+`ember-paper` is also extensible and its component coverage is widened by a set of addons that can be used in combination with `ember-paper` to extend the library's reach (a notable example includes a modal manager).

 ### Ember Paper  - Why I Like It

 Sometimes you really need an Ember focused solution for Material design and `ember-paper` provides a super easy-to-use and well built set of Ember components to get you up and running right away.

 I've used `ember-paper` in at least one project my experience was a very smooth one.
-Components are written with adopted Ember design patterns in mind and they are easy to fit into your work flow.
+Components are written with adopted Ember design patterns in mind and they are built to fit into your work flow.

 The component API's provide thoughtful touches and I've been able to build out an entire UI without knowing much about Material design because of them.

-You can write most components in block-form so it's relatively easy to wrap what you need with the solutions that `ember-paper` provides.
+You can write most components in block-form so it's effortless to wrap what you need with the solutions that `ember-paper` provides.

 Octane support is something that is slated for the future, but is not yet complete as of today.

-Of course in keeping with many widely used Ember addons, `ember-paper` provides a great documentation site that covers the usage and API's for all of its components.
+In keeping with many widely used Ember addons, `ember-paper` provides a great documentation site that covers the usage and API's for all of its components.
 You can read up on the details [here](https://miguelcobain.github.io/ember-paper/).

 Do you use these addons?
 Or any like them?
 We'd love to hear about Ember addons that bring you joy!